 Sublimation Powder Coating enables to produce uniquely exquisite products with custom finishes that are higher in quality and lower in maintenance.
 One can benefit from this type of process by being able to apply any type of design or color.

-The overall sublimation on metal, or custom imaging process, is significantly more expensive than the single powder coat application.
+The overall sublimation on metal, or custom imaging process, is significantly more expensive than the single application.
 The overall durability of the image is significantly better in that it does not scratch or tarnish as easily as some of the film dip processes.